OpenResearchInstitute/documents/Management/Weekly_Engineering_Reports/2022/20220107-project-report.md

 ### AmbaSat

-Boards back, recruitment of firmware and software volunteers continues.
+Boards back, recruitment of firmware and software volunteers continues for next phase of work.

-Sounding rocket planning continues and we're in good shape.
+Sounding rocket planning continues and we're in good shape schedule-wise.

 ### P4DX